fbpx

 The Early 1900s: Cocaine Users Notice Some Downsides

 In the beginning, cocaine had a lot of fans.
 Sigmund Freud famously sang its praises in a letter to his wife, mentioning a lecture he had done.
 “Despite the lack of preparation, I spoke quite well and without hesitation, which I ascribe to the cocaine I had taken before hand.”
 However, not everyone was having such a successful time with the drug.
-Many had noticed that the drug made them jittery and caused insomnia alongside a plethora of other health issues.
-It wasn’t long before the government was stepping in to regulate the use of cocaine.
+Many had noticed that powder cocaine made them jittery, elevated their heart rate and blood pressure, and caused insomnia and psychosis alongside a plethora of other health problems.
+It wasn’t long before law enforcement was stepping in to regulate the substance use of cocaine.
 In 1913, Dr. Abraham Glickstein, who was accused of running a mail order cocaine business, defended himself in court by stating that he was permitted to prescribe cocaine as a physician.

 The 1980s